 Note this: if you’re facing an upgrade from Magento 1.9 to Magento 2, take the time to consider a complete store redesign (be it minor or major).
 It’s a good occasion to do some major work on the shop as long as it’s in development/migration, and you’re working with the team handling the migration.

 A lot of people covered this more technically.
 Magento 2 is faster.

 Of course, having a Full Page Cache (FPC) included in Magento 2 helps a lot.
-But over the updates recieved, the current Magento 2.2.5 is faster even when comparing with a Magento 1.9 store that has all the bells and features performance-wise with various extensions. (a good FPC, the Inchoo PHP 7 patch, etc.)
+But over the updates received, the current Magento 2.2.5 is faster even when compared with a Magento 1.9 store with all the bells and features performance-wise with various extensions. (a good FPC, the Inchoo PHP 7 patch, etc.)

 So, what can Magento 2 do fresh out the box, and Magento 1.9 needs additional extensions?

 - PHP 7.1 support;

 Kinsta made several benchmarks for different platforms, and Magento 2 is one of them.
 We can see just how much PHP 7.1 helps the 2.2.x version speed up things.
 We’re talking about a ~40% increase in requests/sec just by going from PHP 7.0 to PHP 7.1.
 That is huge.

 And I think we’re going to see a lot more improvement over the years from Magento 2.
 It’s just natural.
 Compare Magento 1.4 with Magento 1.9… things got a lot better over the years.